-In December 2018, immediately after failing to secure stricter work requirements for SNAP recipients through the 2018 Farm Bill, the USDA proposed regulations to remove states’ latitude in waiving the limitation of 3 of every 36 months that able-bodied adults without dependents can be eligible for SNAP benefits (unless the state unemployment rate exceeds 7%).
+In December 2018, immediately after failing to secure stricter work requirements for SNAP recipients through the 2018 Farm Bill, the USDA proposed regulations to remove states’ latitude in waiving the limitation of 3 of every 36 months that able-bodied adults without dependents can be eligible for SNAP benefits (unless an area’s unemployment rate exceeds 7%).
+On December 4, 2019, the Trump administration finalized the new rule, set to take effect on April 1, 2020, which specifies 6% as the minimum unemployment rate for an area to receive a waiver.
 As of 2019, any able-bodied, nonpregnant adult without dependents younger than 18 years at home is required to spend at least 80 hours a month working, participating in a work training program, or participating in a combination of both.
 Because two-thirds of SNAP recipients are children, elderly, and people with disabilities, they are exempt from the work requirement.
 But for the remaining third, hindering circumstances such as family caregiving, lack of transportation or child care, unsteady job availability, and low skill level are not considered.

 In July 2019, the USDA proposed another rule change to SNAP, estimated to save $1.9 billion a year: elimination of “categorical eligibility.”
 The categorical eligibility for SNAP was established under the Food and Nutrition Act of 2008 to automatically qualify some households receiving benefits under the Temporary Assistance for Needy Families program (Title VI of the Social Security Act) for the SNAP subsidies.
 Eliminating it is expected to end benefits to about 3.1 million of the 45 million SNAP enrollees.
 Furthermore, if a household qualifies for SNAP, its children are automatically eligible for the National School Lunch and Breakfast programs.
 Estimates of the number of children who would lose eligibility range from 40 000 (a revised USDA estimate) to more than 500 000 (Urban Institute).